Ross Wallace: Sunderland

 Wallace started the 2007–08 season as Sunderland's first choice left-back despite several new defenders joining the club during pre-season.
-In the first game of the season against Tottenham Hotspur on 11 August 2007, he lined up on Sunderland's starting eleven to make his Premier League debut and successfully provided the 93rd minute assist that enabled Michael Chopra to score and the club went on to win the game.
+In the first game of the season against Tottenham Hotspur on 11 August 2007, he lined up on Sunderland's starting eleven to make his Premier League debut and successfully provided the 93rd minute assist that enabled Michael Chopra to score as the club went on to win the game 1–0.
 In a follow–up match into the second game away to Birmingham City, Wallace played an integral part in the decisive goal when he provided the free kick that eventually led to Stern John's late equaliser, resulting in a 2–2 draw.
 Wallace then scored his first Premier League goal, in a 2–1 win against Reading at the Stadium of Light on 15 September 2007.
 Three weeks later on 7 October 2007, he scored his second goal of the season, in a 3–2 loss against Arsenal, which was the first ever goal for Sunderland at their first ever game at the Emirates Stadium.
-Despite his involvement in the first team so far, manager Keane stated he would consider offers for Wallace, along with five other players and was placed on a transfer list.
+Despite his involvement in the first team so far, manager Keane stated he would consider offers for Wallace, along with five other players, and was placed on a transfer list.
 However, it was reported on 18 January 2008 that Wallace had sustained an Anterior Cruciate Ligament knee injury and would therefore miss the rest of the 2007–08 football season.
-While on the sidelines, he was linked with a MLS side Toronto want to sign him but talks never materialised.
-Shortly after, Wallace made a recovery from his injury in early–March and spent two months, making progress on his recovery and featuring in the club's reserve matches.
-It wasn't until on 11 May 2008 when he made his return on the final game of the season, starting the whole game, in a 1–0 loss against Arsenal.
-At the end of the 2007–08 season, Wallace went on to make twenty–two appearances and scoring once in all competitions.
+While on the sidelines, he was linked with MLS side Toronto, who wanted to sign him but talks never materialised.
+Shortly after, Wallace made a recovery from his injury in early–March and spent two months making progress on his recovery and featuring in the club's reserve matches.
+It was not until 11 May 2008 when he made his return on the final game of the season, starting the whole game, in a 1–0 loss against Arsenal.
+By the end of the 2007–08 season, Wallace had went on to make twenty–two appearances and scored once in all competitions.